Esri/arcgis-maps-sdk-dotnet-samples/src/WinUI/ArcGIS.WinUI.Viewer/Samples/Scene/FilterFeaturesInScene/readme.md

 ## How to use the sample

-The sample initializes showing the 3D buildings OpenStreetMap layer.
-Click the "Load detailed buildings" button to load an additional scene layer that contains more detailed buildings.
-Notice how the two scene layers overlap and clip into each other.
-Click the "Filter OSM buildings in extent" button, to set a `SceneLayerPolygonFilter` and filter out the OpenStreetMap buildings within the extent of the detailed buildings scene.
-Notice how the OSM buildings within and intersecting the extent of the detailed buildings layer are hidden.
-Click the "Reset scene" button to hide the detailed buildings scene layer and clear the OSM buildings filter.
+The sample initializes showing the "Navigation" 3D Basemap.
+Click the "Filter 3D buildings in extent" button, to set a `SceneLayerPolygonFilter` and filter out the Esri 3D buildings within the extent of a detailed buildings scene layer.
+Notice how the Esri 3D buildings within and intersecting the extent of the detailed buildings layer are hidden.
+Click the "Show detailed buildings" button to load a scene layer that contains more detailed buildings.
+Click the "Reset scene" button to hide the detailed buildings scene layer and clear the 3D buildings filter.

 ## How it works

-1. Add `BaseLayers` to a `Basemap` for the scene using a topographic `ArcGISVectorTileLayer` and the OpenStreetMap 3D Buildings `ArcGISSceneLayer` as baselayers.
-2. Create a `Surface` for the scene and set the World Elevation 3D as an elevation source.
+1. Create a `Surface` for the scene and set the World Elevation 3D as an elevation source.
+2. Construct a `Basemap` for the scene using the "Navigation" 3D Basemap, load it, then search for the "buildings" baselayer.
-3. Add the 3D San Francisco Buildings `ArcGISSceneLayer` to the scene's operational layers.
+3. Add the 3D San Francisco Buildings `ArcGISSceneLayer` to the scene's operational layers and set its visibility to `false` so it does not intersect the 3D basemap buildings.
 4. Construct a `SceneLayerPolygonFilter` with the extent of the San Francisco Buildings Scene Layer and the `SceneLayerPolygonFilterSpatialRelationship.Disjoint` enum to hide all features within the extent.
-5. Set the `SceneLayerPolygonFilter` on the OSM Buildings layer to hide all OSM buildings within the extent of the San Francisco Buildings layer.
+5. Set the `SceneLayerPolygonFilter` on the 3D buildings layer to hide all 3D buildings within the extent of the San Francisco Buildings layer.
+6. Set the visibility of the 3D San Francisco Buildings layer to `true` to show the 3D buildings in the extent.

 ## Relevant API